mariemcharef/Competive-programming-contests-database/DESEIGN.md

 ## Optimizations

 Per the typical queries in `queries.sql`, it is common for users of the database to access all submissions submitted by any particular team.
-For that reason, indexes are created on the `username` column to speed the identification of students by those columns.
+For that reason, indexes are created on the `team_name` column to speed the identification of teams by those columns.

 Similarly, it is also common practice for a user of the database to concerned with viewing all teams who make subbmissions to a particular problem.
 As such, an index is created on the `name` column in the `problems` table to speed the identification of problems by name.

+Also, it is common practice for a database user to view the results of any competition as a table of teams sorted by rank.
+AS such,A view is created to sort all teams by their rank in a competition.

+## Limitation